 In the News

-April 19, 2018 - The Volunteer Center of Door County celebrated the 16th Annual Golden Heart Volunteer Celebration “Volunteers- The Heart of the Community” honoring the incredible work of Door County volunteers and the agencies they serve.
-The 2018 award recipients are:
+The Volunteer Center of Door County celebrated the 17th Annual Golden Heart Volunteer Celebration “Volunteers- Our Brightest Stars” on Thursday, April 11, 2019 Guests celebrated at the Stone Harbor Ballroom honoring the incredible work of Door County volunteers and the non-profit organizations they serve.

-Group: Door County Habitat for Humanity Construction Volunteers
+Group: Door County Habitat for Humanity Home Preservation Team

 ABOUT THE VOLUNTEER CENTER OF DOOR COUNTY